Jeremywikim/GrpcSmartClassroom/src/main/java/report.md

   <img src="img/attendance.png" alt="Your Image" width="400">
 </p>

-At the above part there is a text area showing "please enter your name",middle part is enter prompt<br>
+At the above part there is a text area showing "please enter your name",middle <br>
-that allows students enter their name, then click on the confirm button, the name will be sent to the server.<br>
+part is enter prompt that allows students enter their name, then click on the<br>
+confirm button, the name will be sent to the server. and saved in a csv file, <br>
-and saved in a csv file, also, confirm information will be response to the client. like image below.
+also, confirm information will be response to the client. like image below.<br><br>

 <p align="center">
   <img src="img/attendance2.png" alt="Your Image" width="400">
 </p>

 ####  **3.1.2 Error Handling and logic correction**
-1. If the server is not available, the notification will be "UNAVAILABLE: io exception" and<br>
+1. If the server is not available, the notification will be "UNAVAILABLE: io exception"<br>
-the system can still be running, once server is available, response can be received.
+and the system can still be running, once server is available, response can be received.<br>

-2. After a name is entered to the prompt and confirm button is clicked, the prompt is cleared<br>
+2. After a name is entered to the prompt and confirm button is clicked, the prompt is<br>
-so that next name can be entered directly. also, when users get back to first page and go to attendance page<br>
+cleared so that next name can be entered directly. also, when users get back to first<br>
-page again, all the previous data got cleared.
+page and go to attendance page again, all the previous data got cleared.<br>

-3. In the server side, when a name is received, the server will always check if ".csv" file is existing.<br>
+3. In the server side, when a name is received, the server will always check if <br>
-If it is, the name will be saved in the file plus the exact time.
+".csv" file is existing.
+If it is, the name will be saved in the file plus the exact<br>
+time.
 It keeps the server service stronger.
 <br><br>
 ### 3.2 Chat service (bidirectional stream rpc)
 #### 3.2.1 Demonstration